Tips On How To Eat Right During The Confinement Period

 It is vital for life.
 It is necessary for digestion and elimination of waste products.
 It acts as a lubricant for eyes and joints and regulates body temperature.
 Sources – Drinks, fruits and vegetables, meat, fish, eggs, bread and cereals, milk and dairy products.

-It has been said over the years, your confinement meal will determine your health in the future.
+It has been said over the years, your confinement meal plan will determine your health in the future.
 Hence, this is the most important stage for you to pay more attention to the types of food you eat.
 Having said that, don’t beat yourself up if you overlooked any of them in your diet.
 Because at the end of the day, keeping a positive mindset is just as important as eating right for a smooth recovery.